 Think about where to put posters and leaflets to allow them to have maximum impact.
+Please ensure you use designated notice boards and ask permission of the department and use appropriate fixings that will not cause damage.
 Candidates must not prevent free and easy access to and within the Students' Union and University buildings when campaigning, including positioning posters on doors.
 Any candidate who wishes to place campaign publicity in buildings shall be responsible for obtaining permission from the appropriate authorities where required.
 No permanent adhesive or stickers shall be used in any circumstances.
-No publicity may be affixed in such a way as to interfere with the publicity of another candidate, and no candidate or supporter may remove or deface the publicity of another candidate.
+No publicity may be affixed in such a way as to interfere with the publicity of another candidate, and no candidate or proposer may remove or deface the publicity of another candidate.